chakl/hackintosh-g5-cooler/doc/main.md

 ### MCU Power Supply

-We use a 7805 fixed voltage regulator to provide 5V Vcc to the microcontroller.
+We use a LM7805 fixed voltage regulator to provide 5V Vcc to the microcontroller.
 Arduinos need 5V, while most ESP boards can be powered by 5V, even though they use 3.3V internally.

-We use a low-power 78L05 for this, as we don't expect the MCU to draw more than 100mA.
+We planned to use a low-power 78L05 for this, as we did not expect the (Arduino) MCU to draw more than 100mA.
 Capacitors C1, C2 use recommended values from the datasheet on both Vin/Vout sides.
+However, the decision to use an ESP8266 MCU requires a more powerful voltage regulator, as these devices draw around 150mA in normal operation and are specified with a peak current draw of 450mA.
+We could have used an AMS1117 3.3 regulator that we had in the drawer, but we want a 5V power supply (to deliver 5V to the front panel USB connector).

 ### Fan Power Supply